2024 Impact Report

 AFO was founded in 1983, by a group of Oregonians who believed that if more people recognized the importance of architecture and design in their lives, it would improve the quality of life for everyone in our state.
 Over the years, we’ve pursued this aim, and the AFO community has come to understand that if we want our state to be a place where everyone can thrive (and not just those in the majority), the inclusion of more diverse experiences is needed to inform the architecture and design conversations taking place.

 AFO has worked toward mission fulfillment through our programs and initiatives centered on education, inspiration, and engagement.
-Specific programs include Architects in Schools (AiS), the Oregon Student Opportunities Hub, multiple scholarships and fellowships, and community events for professionals in the AEC (architecture, engineering, and construction) industry and beyond.
+Specific programs include Architects in Schools (AiS), the Oregon Student Opportunities Hub, multiple Scholarships and Fellowships, the Formation Mentorship program, and our Inspired event series for professionals in the AEC (architecture, engineering, and construction) industry and beyond.